Co-Designed Architectures for Modular Superconducting Quantum Computers: Background and Preliminaries

 \subsection{Gate Translation and Decomposition}

 Translating a quantum program between basis gates such as $\cnot$ or $\sqisw$ uses a process called gate decomposition.
 Decomposition converts arbitrary unitaries from the quantum program into an equivalent sequence of unitaries only compromised of gates from the basis set of the target system.
 Note, in the superconducting quantum computers, 1Q gates are generally much faster and higher fidelity than 2Q gates and are often treated as negligible or perfect~\cite{vzgates}.

-While it is possible to convert circuits in a $\cnot$ basis into the $\sqisw$ basis, it is more efficient to decompose the original unitaries of the algorithm directly into the basis gates.
-Prior work has shown at most only three $\sqisw$ gates plus four interleaved rounds of 1Q gates (given as $U_1$ to $U_8$) are required to decompose any 2Q unitary~\cite{huang2021towards}, depicted in Figure~\ref{sqiswap-decomp}.
-An efficient exact decomposition method known as Cartan's KAK decomposition uses geometric relationships between 2Q unitaries to do direct translation, where intuitively unitary transformations are thought of as movement inside a periodic coordinate basis known as the Weyl Chamber~\cite{tucci2005introduction}.
+Prior work has shown at most only 3 $\sqisw$ gates plus four interleaved rounds of 1Q gates (given as $U_1$ to $U_8$) are required to decompose any 2Q unitary~\cite{huang2021towards}, depicted in Eq.~\ref{sqiswap-decomp}. \colorhl{Cartan's KAK is an efficient exact decomposition method that uses geometric relationships between 2Q unitaries to solve for the interleaved 1Q gate values}, where intuitively unitary transformations are thought of as movement inside a periodic coordinate basis known as the Weyl Chamber~\cite{tucci2005introduction}.
 KAK decomposition shows that many unitaries may in fact be decomposed into only 2 $\sqisw$.
 As similar decomposition is more widely known for $\cnot$, while a higher portion of unitaries require 3 $\cnot$s than 3 $\sqisw$s~\cite{huang2021towards}.